RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 B.	On- demand self service
 C.	Scalability
 D.	Measured service
-Answer: B
+Answer: D

 ### Question # 52 - Who is responsible for performing scheduled maintenance of server operating systems in a PaaS environment?
 A. The customer.
 B.	Both the customer and the service provider.
 C.	No operating system maintenance is necessary in a PaaS environment.
 D.	The service provider.
-Answer: B
+Answer: D

 ### Question # 53 - When considering a move from a traditional on- premises environment to the cloud, organizations often calculate a return on investment.
 Which one of the following factors should you expect to contribute the most to this calculation?
 A.	Utility costs
 B.	Licensing fees
 C.	Security expenses
 D.	Executive compensation
-Answer: B
+Answer: A

 ### Question # 54 - 	Devon is using an IaaS environment and would like to provision storage that will be used as a disk attached to a server instance.
 What type of storage should he use?
 A. Archival storage